 PD schedules replicas according to the label layer to make sure that different replicas of the same data are scattered as much as possible.

 Take the topology in the previous section as an example.

 Assume that the number of cluster replicas is 3 (

 max-replicas=3).
 Because there are 3 zones in total, PD ensures that the 3 replicas of each Region are respectively placed in z1, z2, and z3.
 In this way, the TiDB cluster is still available when one data center fails.

 Then, assume that the number of cluster replicas is 5 (

 max-replicas=5).
 Because there are only 3 zones in total, PD cannot guarantee the isolation of each replica at the zone level.
 In this situation, the PD scheduler will ensure replica isolation at the host level.
 In other words, multiple replicas of a Region might be distributed in the same zone but not on the same host.

 In the case of the 5-replica configuration, if z3 fails or is isolated as a whole, and cannot be recovered after a period of time (controlled by

 max-store-down-time), PD will make up the 5 replicas through scheduling.
-At this time, only 4 hosts are available.
+At this time, only 3 hosts are available.
 This means that host-level isolation cannot be guaranteed and that multiple replicas might be scheduled to the same host.
-But if the